saschagrunert/git-journal/rfc/0001-commit-msg.md

 - Tags

 ### Commit prefix
-A commit message prefix is a single appearing prefix for the complete message.
+A commit message prefix is a single appearing prefix for the summary line of the commit.
 For example `JIRA-1234` is a valid commit prefix, which appears directly in the commit summary.
 Commit prefixes are used to keep a direct connection to a issue tracking system and are not mandatory.

 ### Categories
 A category is used to indicate with one word what has been done in the commit.
 Examples for categories are: `[Added]`,